Pavel-JavaIntro/EPAMCourseFinalProjectLibrary/README.md

 The READER can select books and order available ones for reading in a reading hall of the Library.

 ### User - SUBSCRIBER
-The SUBSCRIBER have a choice between ordering books to a reading hall or to the delivery desk of the Library.
+The SUBSCRIBER has a choice between ordering books to a reading hall or to the delivery desk of the Library.
+In the javadoc comments the term "reader" is applied both to READER and SUBSCRIBER where there are no specific subscriber's features explained.

 ### User - LIBRARIAN
 This user has an access to the three main functionality groups: